bcpete/climblol/README.md

 <h3>Live @ https://climblol.herokuapp.com/</h3>

+<h3>About</h3>

+<p>Built with Java, using SpringBoot, Gradle, and a Mysql database on the backed.
+On the front end it uses HTML, CSS, and BootStrap</p>

 <h3>==========Routes==========</h3>
 <p> /home - landing page explanation of the site and links to the other pages</p>
 <p> /register - make a new profile, redirects to your profile if you put in valid data.</p>